-- 276. The Purdue board, including the Sackler Defendants, was also deeply involved in decisions related to sales, including by reviewing sales forecasts and asking questions about them.
+276. The Purdue board, including the Sackler Defendants, was also deeply involved in decisions related to sales, including by reviewing sales forecasts and asking questions about them.
 For example, in 2008, Mortimer D.A.
 Sackler demanded answers to a series of questions about why Purdue sales would not grow, in response to a projection that OxyContin sales would plateau.
 The next month, Richard Sackler criticized a Purdue sales forecast as being too low and threatened to get the Purdue board to disapprove it.
-Two days later, he circulated his own sales analysis to the Purdue board, ordered Purdue staff to "because this was a "grant and proposed that he and Mortimer D.A Sackler personally redo the annual sales plan as well as the five-year sales plan for Purdue's opioids. - 277.
-In 2009, Kathe and Richard Sackler personally met with the sales staff to review sales plans for 2010. - 278.
-In 2011, Purdue staff worked to answer a number of questions from the Sackler Defendants.
+Two days later, he circulated his own sales analysis to the Purdue board, ordered Purdue staff to "put this high in the Board agenda" because this was a "vital issue," and proposed that he and Mortimer D.A Sackler personally redo the annual sales plan as well as the five-year sales plan for Purdue's opioids.

+277. In 2009, Kathe and Richard Sackler personally met with the sales staff to review sales plans for 2010.

+278. In 2011, Purdue staff worked to answer a number of questions from the Sackler Defendants.
 Mortimer D.A.
-Sackler asked about launching a generic version of OxyContin to "Kathe Sackler recommended looking at the characteristics of patients who had switched to OxyContin to see if Purdue could identify more patients to convert.
-Jonathan Sackler wanted to study changes in market share for opioids, focusing on dose strength. - 279.
-In January 2012, Jonathan Sackler started the year pressing Purdue staff for weekly updates on sales. - 280.
-In October 2013, Mortimer Sackler pressed for more information on dosing and "Staff told Mortimer and the other Sackler Defendants that the "," and " "Staff promised to increase the budget for promoting OxyContin by \$, and get sales representatives to generate more prescriptions with a new initiative to be presented to the Sackler Defendants the following week.
+Sackler asked about launching a generic version of OxyContin to "capture more cost sensitive patients."
+Kathe Sackler recommended looking at the characteristics of patients who had switched to OxyContin to see if Purdue could identify more patients to convert.
+Jonathan Sackler wanted to study changes in market share for opioids, focusing on dose strength.

+279. In January 2012, Jonathan Sackler started the year pressing Purdue staff for weekly updates on sales.

+280. In October 2013, Mortimer Sackler pressed for more information on dosing and "the breakdown of OxyContin market share by strength."
+Staff told Mortimer and the other Sackler Defendants that the "high dose prescriptions are declining," and "there are fewer patients titrating to the higher strengths from the lower ones."
+Staff promised to increase the budget for promoting OxyContin by \$50,000,000, and get sales representatives to generate more prescriptions with a new initiative to be presented to the Sackler Defendants the following week.

-- 281. The Sackler Defendants knew that Purdue's marketing had an immense effect in driving opioid prescriptions.
-For instance, staff reported to the Sackler Defendants in February 2014 that the company's sales and marketing tactics generated an additional prescriptions of OxyContin in 2012 and 2013 alone. - 282.
-In sum, the Sackler Defendants personally participated, approved, directed, acquiesced to, and/or should have known but failed to prevent Purdue's deceptive and misleading marketing conduct, including the company's deceptive and misleading marketing targeted at Minnesota.
+281. The Sackler Defendants knew that Purdue's marketing had an immense effect in driving opioid prescriptions.
+For instance, staff reported to the Sackler Defendants in February 2014 that the company's sales and marketing tactics generated an additional 560,036 prescriptions of OxyContin in 2012 and 2013 alone.

+282. In sum, the Sackler Defendants personally participated, approved, directed, acquiesced to, and/or should have known but failed to prevent Purdue's deceptive and misleading marketing conduct, including the company's deceptive and misleading marketing targeted at Minnesota.
 The Sackler Defendants further knew or willfully chose to avoid knowing that Purdue's sales efforts in Minnesota would greatly increase patients' risks of addiction and death, yet took no steps to stop Purdue's deception despite having the power to do so.